 Over the past 5 years, the Fox Body Mustang has exploded in popularity, especially with young hot rodders.
-The funny thing is, most youngsters don’t even know what a Fox Body Mustang is, and I don’t blame them.
+The funny thing is, most youngsters don’t even know what a Fox Body Mustang is, and you can’t blame them.
 The Fox Body is a hidden gem in the automotive world, so you better get one before they’re all gone.
 Before we jump into why you need one, let’s quickly cover what a Fox Body is.

 What is a Fox Body Mustang?

 A Fox Body Mustang is a Mustang produced anywhere from 1979 to 1993.
 It doesn’t matter if it’s a coupe, convertible, or a hatch.
-It also doesn’t matter what engine is has either, or transmission.
+It also doesn’t matter what engine it has either, or transmission.
 As long as it’s between the ages of 1979 and 1993, it’s a Fox Body.

 Why is it called a Fox Body?
 I know, it’s a really weird name to give to a car.
 But, it’s called a Fox Body because it’s on the Ford Fox platform.
 Ford designed the Fox platform as a unibody chassis and used it across a wide range of Ford/Lincoln/Mercury vehicles.
 Ford’s main objective with the Fox platform was to downsize the massive cars they made in the ’70s.

 Why is it called the “Fox” platform?
 I am unable to find a sure reason why Ford identified this chassis as “Fox”.
 Some people say that it had something to do with VW’s “Rabbit” but I can’t confirm that.
 I assume the Fox name has something to do with how Ford downsized their vehicles.
 Ford’s vehicles went from being big like a cow to small and nimble like a Fox.